aapiro/Fuber/README.txt

 Unfortunately, you skipped Geography, and believe the earth is flat.
 The distance between two points can be calculated by Pythagoras' theorem.
 We don't expect a front end for this, but try to build an restful API.

+Assumptions

+Latitude measures how far north or south of the equator a place is located.
+The equator is situated at 0°, the North Pole at 90° north (or 90°, because a positive latitude implies north), and the South Pole at 90° south (or –90°).
+Latitude measurements range from 0° to (+/–)90°.
+Longitude measures how far east or west of the prime meridian a place is located.
+The prime meridian runs through Greenwich, England.
+Longitude measurements range from 0° to (+/–)180°.

+for simplicity Latitude and longitude coordinates are represented as decimal numbers

 Api: Json web service that responds with json message http status code